 Day 1, Arrive Nosy Be - Madagascar

 On arrival to Nosy Be airport, you will be met & transferred by car (45 minutes) and boat (10 minutes) to the island of Sakatia.
 Enjoy your first tropical dinner on the island and spend your evening listening to the calls of the exotic bush.

 Days 2 – 7: Sakatia Lodge - Nosy Be

-10 dives have been included in your package, allowing for 2 dives per day.
+Ten dives have been included in your package, allowing for two dives per day.
 Your non-diving hours will be spent at your leisure, enjoying the island, taking walks, snorkelling, and taking additional excursions from the lodge if you wish.

 Day 8: Nosy Be – Antananarivo – Home destination

 After breakfast, you will be transferred from Sakatia Lodge to Nosy Be airport for your flight to Antananarivo, where you will connect to your flight departing for your home destination.

 16 km away from the northwestern coast of Madagascar lies the magnificent 323 km² islands called Nosy Be.
 It is here where one can still discover a little paradise, which has been spared of mass-tourism.
 Climb on Mount Lokone (452m) or Mount Passot (353m), and you will be able to see Nosy Be in all its beauty: its jagged coasts, the numerous bays and lovely coves, the deserted beaches and the crystal clear water.

-Furthermore visitors should experience the amazing underwater world of Nosy Be which offers excellent snorkeling and diving opportunities or do a day trip to the nearby islands, for example Nosy Komba where you can watch the 5,000 black lemurs that roam this island and eat delicious fruits from wild growing lemon, orange, bananas, papayas and mango trees.
+Furthermore, visitors should experience the fantastic underwater world of Nosy Be which offers excellent snorkelling and diving opportunities.
+A day trip to the nearby islands, for example, Nosy Komba where you can watch the 5,010 black lemurs that roam this isle and eat delicious fruits from wild growing lemon, orange, bananas, papayas and mango trees.